 South Africa is my field-site and adoptive home of 15 years.
 Since my work is about the national social welfare program, I make my research immediately available to those it most effects.
 I have done so through expert testimony, policy advice, investigative journalism, and documentary film-making.
-My current public projects include:
+My current (and past) public projects include:

 I am partnering with the Black Sash, Wanga Zembe from the Medical Research Council and Engenas Senona from the Department of Social Development.
-Together, we have interviewed over 100 government officials, social grantees, and paralegal fieldworks to understand the opportunities and challenges of delivering social welfare during a global health crisis.
+Together, we have interviewed over 100 government officials, social grantees, and paralegal fieldworkers to understand the opportunities and challenges of delivering social welfare during a global health crisis.
 We are using this research to advocate for Universal Basic Income.

 Through collaborations with the Black Sash, I investigated the material workings of Net1's digital payment infrastructure.
-The Black Sash legal team used the evidence I gathered to litigate against predatory financial practices at the Constitutional Court.
-These collaborations helped transform grant payment from private to public control.
+The Black Sash legal team used the evidence gathered to litigate against predatory financial practices at the Constitutional Court, bringing grant payment from private to public control.

 Land & Housing

-Before graduate school, I worked for seven years with South African civil Society organisations Much of my research was about land and hosing with the Development Action Group and Shack Dwellers International.
-With this organisations, I supported social movements of Black women demanding secure, dignified housing in the city.
+Before graduate school, I worked for seven years with South African civil society organisations.
+Much of my research focused on land and housing delivery with the Development Action Group and Shack Dwellers International.
+With these organisations, I supported social movements of Black women demanding secure, dignified housing in the city.